Water Dripping From AC Vent

 The solution: Stick your hand under the air vent and see if you can feel any air coming from the sides of the grate.
 If you feel air escaping, this is probably the cause of the excess moisture.
 All you need to do is caulk the leak to create a seal.

-3. The AC Drain Line is Clogged
+3. Clogged AC Drain Line

 The problem: A clogged AC drain line can cause water to accumulate within an air vent.
-Similar to your air filters, over time the drain line can get clogged with dirt, dust, mildew, bugs, and debris and needs to be unclogged to work properly.
+Similar to your air filters, the drain line can get clogged with dirt, dust, mildew, bugs, and debris over time and needs to be unclogged to work properly.

 The solution: Look at the condenser unit and see if the drip pan is full or overflowing.
 If it is, the condensate drain line, which is usually located outside, is likely clogged.
 You can unclog it with distilled vinegar or a shop vac, but unless you’ve done this before, we recommend calling your local air conditioning technician for help.

-4. The Condensate Pump is Broken
+4. Broken Condensate Pump

 The solution: Try manipulating the float switch to see if the pump turns on.
 If the results are inconsistent, clean the bucket to remove the buildup and try again.
 If your pump is still not working and you’ve determined that you may need a replacement, we recommend enlisting the help of experienced AC experts to help.